Arpad-Gerber/hsg-imagerec/README.md

 **Pre-requisites** <br/>
 The program works with Python3.
 The following libraries need to be installed prior to running the program: <br/>
-numpy, tensorflow, keras, sklearn, PIL, matplotlib
+*numpy, tensorflow, keras, sklearn, PIL, matplotlib*

 **Instructions** <br/>
-1. Prior to starting the programm, you might want to add some additional self-written images of digits to the folder ""
+1. Prior to starting the programm, you might want to add some additional self-written images of digits to the folder
 2. Run the file Project_version_3.ipynb
 3. Choose which digit you want to classify by changing the file name of the respective image in the image converter
 4. The output should give the digit classification as well as a plot showing the recognition probabilites

-**Description**
+**Description** <br/>

 **Sources**